aerleon/aerleon/docs/reference/generators.md

 * _destination-exclude_: Exclude one or more address tokens from the specified destination-address
 * _logging_: Specify that this packet should be logged via syslog.
 * _source-exclude_: exclude one or more address tokens from the specified source-address.
-* _verbatim_: this specifies that the text enclosed within quotes should be rendered into the output without interpretation or modification.
-This is sometimes used as a temporary workaround while new required features are being added.

 ### Sub Tokens